muhammadaus/SuperSimpleContractUI/packages/nextjs/README.md

-# PureContracts Next.js App
+# WrapTX Next.js App

-This is the Next.js frontend for the PureContracts application.
+This is the Next.js frontend for the WrapTX application.

 ## Getting Started